ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ## Packages
 {: #openwhisk_rest_api_packages}

-To create an action in a package you have to create a package first, to create a package with name `iot` send an HTTP request with a `PUT` method
+To create an action in a package, you have to create a package first.
+Create a package with the name `iot` and send an HTTP request with a `PUT` method by running the following command:
 ```bash
 curl -u $AUTH https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/packages/iot?overwrite=true \
 -X PUT -H "Content-Type: application/json" \